monkrus/kohya_lora_training/README.md

 > 59 images were used  to create this training set. **Ideally you want to utilize a set of 100+ images for training.**
   Click on *rename, select 512 x 512 px, and save as zip* using [Birme](https://www.birme.net/?target_width=512&target_height=512&rename=x&rename_start=119)

->:musical_keyboard: Kohya LoRA Dreambooth settings:
+> Kohya LoRA Dreambooth settings to choose and run:

 :exclamation: If section is not mentioned here, it only means we skipped it.